 1. Mock Calls

-Along the same lines as the reflective listening exercise, mock calls are a time-tested strategy for practicing a job before actually doing it.
+Like reflective listening exercises, mock calls are a time-tested strategy for practicing a job before actually doing it.

-Team members should be paired up and given real scenarios that customer support reps have to tackle daily — easy ones and difficult ones.
-Have support reps take turns serving as the customer and the support rep so they can get an idea of how to handle common issues — and how to adapt during stress-inducing calls.
+Team members should be paired up and given real scenarios that customer support reps must tackle daily — easy and difficult.
+Have support reps take turns serving as the customer and the support rep so they can get an idea of how to handle common issues and adapt during stress-inducing calls.

 3. Role Playing

-Role playing is an effective exercise for sharpening customer service skills.
+Role-playing is an effective exercise for sharpening customer service skills.
 One employee pretends to be a customer and then presents a service case for another to troubleshoot.
-Once the case is solved, reps switch places and repeat the scenario.
+Once the case is solved, reps switch places and repeat.

-Role playing lets reps work on both communication skills and their troubleshooting process.
-Since it's not a real customer, reps have a safety net that allows them to practice new techniques they may have yet to try.
+Role-playing lets reps work on both communication skills and their troubleshooting process.
+Since it’s not a real customer, reps have a safety net that allows them to practice new techniques.
 If your team works with customers face-to-face, this exercise gives them a live environment to perfect their skills without risking customer churn.

 4. Lunch and Learn